 Amid the rolling hills of New Haven, Kentucky sits Gethsemani, a home to 50 Trappist monks.
 They spend their days in silence, albeit singing 7 times a day.
 They earn their living by making and selling cheese and fudge (chocolate mint bourbon is my personal favorite!), as well as hosting guests for silent retreats, which is where my friend, Emily, and I found ourselves a few weekends ago.

 Thought!
 Wanting to finally up grade the design for my old branding.
-Ideas regarding the sweet look of http://hairstyle-blog.com?
-Certainly a gifted hair care professional if, perhaps required within the general ARIZONA area.
+Ideas regarding the sweet look of http://northbayspa.ca?
+Certainly an amazing laser hair removal salon in North Bay if, perhaps required within the general Ontario area.
 Offer an opinion.
 Thanks!

 Here are just a few of my observations:

 It turns out that when you're silent, away from all of lifes distractions, time contorts.
 Emily and I spent our 6-hour drive home talking about Gethsemani, and we both agree there was a time warp involved.
 It doesn't seem like everything that transpired could have possibly taken place in 2 days.
 It has taken me a couple weeks just to compile all my notes and thoughts, and in many ways there are lessons gained that months of therapy or spiritual counseling could not have provided.
 Some of what I gained is just for me, and it will remain in my hermitage as the monks refer to it.
 But other lessons need to be shared, if only to intrigue others to seek out their own silent moments.

 2. You're never less alone than when you're alone.